mcgrottys/WnUID3D/README.md

 Also, NGL I used ChatGPT on several sections, and that code seemed sus (mine too), but hey as you can see I've got a spinning cube now:

 ![image](https://github.com/mcgrottys/WnUID3D/assets/8999072/82b31051-c3b5-49eb-8d97-260b105bc418)

+P.S.
+I pulled the code and tried debugging, the first time it failed to deploy.
+It wasn't until local machine appeared as the start object that it started working again.
+Not sure how I fixed it... good luck!